PDAL/PDAL/doc/apps/info.rst

 * the plain text format should be reStructured text if possible to allow a user to retransform the output into whatever they want with ease

+Processing is performed with stream mode if possible.

 ::

     $ pdal info <input>